Last Updated on

-A clinical study didn’t show a great incidence of adverse reactions verses a placebo.
+A clinical study did not show a great incidence of adverse reactions verses a placebo.
 However, the study may be biased.

-Dog Dosage and Duration
+Dog Dosage And Duration

-Also mention if they’re pregnant or suffering from Von Willebrand disease – most common in Doberman Pinschers.
+Also mention if they’re pregnant or suffering from Von Willebrand disease which is most common in Doberman Pinschers.

 Rimadyl comes in tablet form, in doses of 25, 75 or 100mg.
-It’s typically provided to dogs daily in the amount of 2mg per pound.
+It is typically provided to dogs daily in the amount of 2mg per pound.

 Rimadyl is a relatively safe NSAID for dogs because it was developed especially for them.